 Understanding why someone would choose to work at your organisation is a crucial part of being able to attract and retain great talent.
 The answer is your employee value proposition - a clear answer to the question, "Why should I work for your company instead of somewhere else?"

-In this article, we've curated the Employee Value Propositions (EVPs) of seven companies that are leading in employee engagement to give you a little inspiration as you create or improve your own EVP.
+In this article, we've curated Employee Value Propositio (EVP) examples from seven companies that are leading in employee engagement to give you a little inspiration as you create or improve your own EVP.